mmistakes/minimal-mistakes/_drafts/2017-03-01-design-for-change-part2.md

 6. Responsibilities - what is the 'source' of the data responsible for and what is it expecting the 'target' to be responsible for?

+### Message Target ###

+This is the mirror of examining the source of the message but looking at the message flow in the opposite direction can give different insights into the same points as examining the message source.
+I find that examining the message target is particularly useful for clarifying the latency, timing and responsibilities.
+If you deliberately think about the source's expectations around latency, timing and responsibilities in isolation and then do the same for the target's expectations any conflicts between these two are where your architectural decisions lie.
+It's also useful to apply role playing techniques and have people play both the message source and the target.

 ## Be conservative in what you do, be liberal in what you accept from others - Postel's law ##